Letters of Verification

 If you are applying for a new F-1 or J-1 visa to the United States or a visa to visit another country while you are a student in the United States, ISSS can write you a letter to support your application.
 This letter can verify your program, units, academic and immigration standing, and confirm when you are expected to finish your program.
 If you are traveling between terms, it is best to have registered for the next academic term, so ISSS can include this evidence of status maintenance in your letter.
-Please go to the ISSS office to request this letter in person.
+You can request this letter through MyISSS.

 Many international students do not have a Social Security Number, and a landlord or company may want more proof of financial ability before agreeing to a lease or contract.
 ISSS has prepared the Vendor Letter that you can download, print and show as evidence of your financial solvency.
 Please read this letter before using it, so that you understand what it is saying and you can explain it if needed.
 This letter is commonly used for renting an apartment and getting a cell phone.